Citi Foundation

 Reapplication Policy

 The Foundation does not publish specific reapplication policies.
 Given the cyclical nature of RFPs and focus on different themes each year, unsuccessful applicants are not prohibited from reapplying to future RFPs.
-Organizations are encouraged to monitor for new RFP opportunities that align with their mission.
+Organisations are encouraged to monitor for new RFP opportunities that align with their mission.

 Application Success Factors

-2. Alignment with Economic Opportunity: President Brandee McHale emphasizes: "We really want to look at communities as a whole because our mission at the Citi Foundation is to promote economic opportunity and progress."
+2. Alignment with Economic Opportunity: President Brandee McHale emphasises: "We really want to look at communities as a whole because our mission at the Citi Foundation is to promote economic opportunity and progress."
 Frame your work in terms of economic progress, not just service delivery.

 3. Innovation and Scalability: The Foundation's "Global Innovation Challenge" and "Community Finance Innovation Fund" names signal interest in innovative approaches.
 Highlight what makes your approach different and how it could grow or be replicated.